vegaprotocol/vegawallet/README.md

 Download `vegawallet-windows-amd64.zip`

-It’s likely that you’ll need to change your system preferences for this specific instance, in order to run Vega Wallet.
+You may need to change your system preferences for this specific instance, in order to run Vega Wallet.
 If you open the file from downloads, you may get a message from Windows Defender saying “vegawallet-darwin-amd64” cannot be opened because it is from an unidentified developer.

 Click on the (More info) text, which will reveal a button to "Run anyway".